cksystemsgroup/unicorn/unicorn_api/README.md

 # Unicorn API
 You will need to install [maturin](https://www.maturin.rs/installation.htm) and create a virtual environment in Python.
 Finally, just type `maturin develop` to install the unicorn API in your virtual environment.

 You can algo generate additional documentation using `cargo doc`.
 This will create a `docs` folder in `unicorn_api/target/`.

+Also, there is an example of how to build Grover algorithm using quarc's output in `unicorn_api/examples`.
+Just `cd unicorn_api/examples` and invoke `python3 example_qir.py`.

 ## QUARC